PointCloudLibrary/PointCloudLibrary.github.io/downloads.md

 [![Homebrew package](https://repology.org/badge/version-for-repo/homebrew/pcl-pointclouds.svg)](https://formulae.brew.sh/formula/pcl)

-[Homebrew](https://brew.sh/) became known as being missing package manager for macOS, but in recent years it extended its support to Linux.
-To install PCL on Homebrew-enabled desktops type the following on your terminal
+[Homebrew](https://brew.sh/) became known as being missing package manager for macOS, but in recent years it has extended its support to Linux.
+To install PCL on Homebrew-enabled desktops, type the following in your terminal

 ```
 $ brew install pcl